 The cultural reason

-Apparently, the Japanese approach robots differently than “Westerners”.
-It turns out that they don’t fear the rise of robots, they embrace it.
+The Japanese approach robots differently than “Westerners”.
+They don’t fear the rise of robots; they embrace it.

-According to Asian cultural roots, humans are merely a part of nature and not the superior creatures.
-According to The Science of Storytelling by Will Storr, Asian cultures tend to be less individualistic (ego-filled), which is apparent in their story structures.
-Their stories are less self-focused and more group-focused or other-focused.
+According to some Asian cultural roots, humans are merely a part of nature and not superior creatures.
+According to The Science of Storytelling by Will Storr, Asian cultures tend to be less individualistic, apparent in their story structures that are less self-focused and more group-focused or other-focused.

-I believe this view releases the self from all responsibilities, and importantly, our perceived superiority to some extent.
-It’s pretty relaxing, actually.
+I believe this view releases the self from all responsibilities and, importantly, our perceived superiority to some extent.
+It’s pretty relaxing.

-Each time Hollywood depicts robots or genetically modified creatures, the shit hits the fan without exception (of course Wall-e is an exception).
-One superhero needs to save us from the terrors that inevitably will lead us to the apocalypse.
+Whenever Hollywood depicts robots or genetically modified creatures, the shit hits the fan without exception (of course, Wall-e is an exception).
+One superhero must save us from the terrors that inevitably lead us to the apocalypse.

 Like it or not, exposure to these stories and cultures will affect your view on new technology.
-Stories are compelling, and they can change our opinions on things we lack the knowledge about, even though we know that the stories are fictional.
-Somehow, they make the unknown more known, and for us in the “west”, the message about gene editing and robots seems to bring bad news.
-Not in Japan.
+Stories are compelling and can change our opinions on foreign things, even though we know that the stories are fictional.
+Somehow, they make the unknown more known, and for us in the “west”, the message about gene editing and robots seems to bring bad news, which is not the case in Japan.

 How can you reduce your fears of new science (and unknowns in life)?

-We will probably always be cautious about new unknowns.
-That’s inevitable and, to some extent, necessary for our survival.
-But I think that we can start approaching our fears of scientific advances and technology differently to reduce our anxiety levels.
+You will probably always remain cautious of new things.
+It’s inevitable and, to some extent, critical for your survival.
+But you can start approaching your fears of scientific advances and technology differently to reduce your anxiety levels.

 Make the unknown more known